 Click the Restart option afterwards and your computer will reboot into its UEFI firmware settings screen.

 You’ll find different options here on different computers.
 For example, only a few options are available on Microsoft’s Surface Pro PC, but many more options will likely be available on traditional desktop PCs.

 UEFI applies to new computers.
 You won’t see the UEFI Firmware Settings option here if you installed Windows 8 or 10 on an older computer that came with a BIOS instead of UEFI — you’ll just have to access the BIOS in the same way you always have.

 Note that this boot menu option option may not be present on all UEFI PCs.
 On some UEFI PCs, you may have to access the UEFI settings screen in a different way — check your PC’s documentation for instructions if you don’t see the button here.

 Disable Secure Boot

 The UEFI settings screen allows you to disable Secure Boot, a useful security feature that prevents malware from hijacking Windows or another installed operating system.
 However, it can also prevent other operating systems — including Linux distributions and older versions of Windows like Windows 7 — from booting and installing.

-You can disable Secure Boot from the UEFI settings screen on any Windows 8 PC.
+You can disable Secure Boot from the UEFI settings screen on any Windows 8 or 10 PC.
 You’ll be giving up the security advantages Secure Boot offers, but you’ll gain the ability to boot any operating system you like.

 Boot From Removable Media